jssonx/pti-gpu/README.md

-# PC Sampling in Intel GPU
+# PC Sampling for Intel GPU

 ## Introduction

-This a performnce tool for Intel(R) oneAPI applications.
-It traces and profiles host/device activites, interactions and hardware utilizations for Intel(R) GPU applications.
+PC Sampling for Intel GPU is a performance analysis tool designed for Intel(R) oneAPI applications.
+It enables tracing and profiling of hardware utilizations specifically for Intel(R) GPU applications.

 ## Supported Platforms